dimitrisdiam/ROBO_ADVISOR/README.md

 ESG: It's every key in FIX_ESG.

+PERCENTAGES: They are the values of FIX_TOKEN, FIX_CRYPTO and FIX_ESG which influence the final portfolios.

 PORTFOLIO: It's every column that are created by the values of FIX_TOKEN.

 * Add or remove as ETFs, CRYPTOS or ESG as want.